samjones00/docs/docs/_documentation/JWT-AuthProvider.md

 var tokenResponse = client.Send(new ConvertSessionToToken { PreserveSession = true });
 ```

-For cases where you don't have access to HTTP Client Cookies you can use the new opt-in `IncludeJwtInConvertSessionToTokenResponse` option on `JwtAuthProvider` to include JWTs in `ConvertSession` Service Responses which are otherwise only available in the `ss-tok` Cookie.
+For cases where you don't have access to HTTP Client Cookies you can use the new opt-in `IncludeJwtInConvertSessionToTokenResponse` option on `JwtAuthProvider` to also include the JWT in `AccessToken` property of `ConvertSessionToTokenResponse` Responses which are otherwise only available in the `ss-tok` Cookie.

 ### Ajax Clients